 We should keep all victims and witnesses informed about delays and ask for them to be released as soon as possible after giving evidence.
 We should tackle unfair and derogatory statements in mitigation and, where necessary, invite the court to hear evidence on issues raised by the defence.

-A vulnerable or intimidated witness will be eligible for special measures under sections 16 to 33 of the Youth Justice and Criminal Evidence Act 1999.
+A vulnerable or intimidated witness will be eligible for Special Measures under sections 16 to 33 of the Youth Justice and Criminal Evidence Act 1999.
 These range from giving evidence in chief by way of video to the use of screens.
-Once eligibility is established, prosecutors will have to consider whether or not any measure would be likely to improve the quality of the evidence given, and if so, which measure would be most appropriate.
+Once eligibility is established, prosecutors will have to consider whether any measure would be likely to improve the quality of the evidence given, and if so, which measure would be most appropriate.
 It is then for the court to consider whether a direction should be made, having regard to all the circumstances.

 Consideration should always be given to the use of appropriate bail conditions if there is a fear of attack, intimidation or harassment.
 In court there is provision for witnesses not to have to give their name and address in open court, and to give evidence from behind a screen.